voxpupuli/puppet-logrotate/README.md

                   Valid values are 'hour', 'day', 'week', 'month' and 'year' (optional).
-Please note, older versions of logrotate do not support yearly log rotation. size            - The String size a log file has to reach before it will be rotated (optional).
+Please note, older versions of logrotate do not support yearly log rotation.
+                  For weekly rotation, you can optionally specify a weekday (0-7) after 'weekly', e.g., 'weekly 0' for Sunday, 'weekly 7' for every 7 days regardless of weekday. size            - The String size a log file has to reach before it will be rotated (optional).
 The default units are bytes, append k, M or G for kilobytes, megabytes or gigabytes respectively.